MariuszKaminski/Milestone-Project-2/README.md

 ## User Experience

 ### Target Audience
-* Pupils/students -
+* Pupils/students who have been referred to access the quiz by their teachers as an in-class activity or at home to aid their learning.
-* General public -
+* General public - anyone who wishes to check their facutal knowledge in the field of Geography.

 ### User Stories:
 * As a pupil/student I can easily interact with the game.